This tutorial will show you how to set up games so that students can access them from home on computers and tablets.

 If you would like to differentiate the games for your students, you can create saved games and assign them directly to students or to leveled groups.

-To assign games directly to students, go to the Manage Students page and type in your students names.
+You will assign games directly to students on the Student List page.
+Click on My Students & Groups in the menu bar at the top of the screen and then click on My Students.
+Next click on Student List and type in your students names.
 You can assign games to each student by clicking on the Edit button at the end of each row and then choosing the saved games you would like them to play.

 In the Student View you will now see all of the students that you entered.